nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 **:information_source: Notes about the command format:**<br>

 * Words in `UPPER_CASE` are the parameters to be supplied by you.<br>
-  e.g. in `add -n NAME`, `NAME` is a parameter to be specified: `add -n John Doe`.
+  e.g. in `add -nNAME`, `NAME` is a parameter to be specified: `add -nJohn Doe`.

 * Items in square brackets are optional parameters.<br>
-  e.g `-n NAME [-l LABEL]` can be specified as `-n John Doe -l friend` or `-n John Doe`.
+  e.g `-nNAME [-lLABEL]` can be specified as `-nJohn Doe -lfriend` or `-nJohn Doe`.

 * Items with `…`​ after them can be specified multiple times including zero times.<br>
-  e.g. `[-l LABEL]…​` can be specified as `` (i.e. 0 times), `-l friend`, `-l friend -l family` etc.
+  e.g. `[-lLABEL]…​` can be specified as `` (i.e. 0 times), `-lfriend`, `-lfriend -lfamily` etc.

 * Parameters can be in any order.<br>
-  e.g. if the command format is `-n NAME -p PHONE_NUMBER`, `-p PHONE_NUMBER -n NAME` is also acceptable.
+  e.g. if the command format is `-nNAME -pPHONE_NUMBER`, `-pPHONE_NUMBER -nNAME` is also acceptable.

 * If a parameter is expected only once in the command format, but you specified it multiple times, only the last occurrence of the parameter will be accepted.<br>
-  e.g. if you specify `-p 12341234 -p 56785678`, only `-p 56785678` will be accepted.<br> There are a few exceptions to this which are the find command and the cat command.
+  e.g. if you specify `-p12341234 -p56785678`, only `-p56785678` will be accepted.<br> There are a few exceptions to this which are the find command and the cat command.
 In such cases, if a parameter is expected only once and there are more than one standalone flag, the words after the first flag will be taken as keywords.

 * Extraneous parameters for commands that do not take in parameters (such as `ls`, `exit` and `clear`) will be ignored.<br>
   e.g. if you specify `ls 123`, the command will be interpreted as `ls`.